 Procedures for petitioning for a variance from certain policies such as LC State Policy 5.207 are set forth in the relevant sections of this document when such variances are permitted in unusual or exceptional circumstances.
-Petitions involving such matters as grade changes should be submitted to the Dean of Graduate Studies.
+Petitions involving such matters as grade changes, late adds, late drops and total withdrawals should be submitted to the Dean of Graduate Studies.
 Copies of all petitions are kept in the student's electronic files.

-Petitions concerning probation or suspension decisions will require a formal petition form.
+Petitions concerning admission decisions or suspensions will require a formal petition form, located on the Graduate Studies webpage.
 The petition will be routed first to the Division Chair of the student's graduate program.
 Before rendering a recommendation, the Division Chair will confer with the student's Graduate Advisor.
-After receiving the advisor's recommendations, the petition will be presented to the Graduate Studies Council for a recommendation.
+After receiving the advisor's recommendations, the petition may be presented to the Graduate Studies Council for a recommendation.
 The final decision will rest with the Dean of Graduate Studies.

 If the student disagrees with the decision of the Dean of Graduate Studies, the student may file an appeal with the college Provost/Vice President for Academic Affairs by delivering a written request to the Office of the Provost/Vice President for Academic Affairs within seven (7) business days after the date on which he/she is served with a copy of the Dean's (or designee's) decision.
-Upon receipt of the written request, the Dean of Graduate Studies will notify the Provost/Vice President for Academic Affair's Office within two (2) business days.
 If the student does not deliver a timely written request for a hearing, the Dean of Graduate Studies determination shall become final, and the student shall have no further right to an appeal.